 Is Guilt a Sign of Depression?

 Self-blaming emotions often occur in depression.
-The American Psychiatric Association even recognizes excessive guilt and feelings of worthlessness as part of the criteria for diagnosing the major depressive disorder.
+The American Psychiatric Association even recognizes excessive guilt and feelings of worthlessness as part of the criteria for diagnosing the major depressive disorder as outlined in the DSM-5.
 According to

 What Causes Guilt in Depression?

 Generally, perceived failures and mistakes are the primary guilt triggers in depressed individuals.
 You could feel guilty for major and minor issues alike.
 For instance, you might feel disproportionately guilty for failing to respond to a friend’s message on time or for events that occurred several years ago.

 Sometimes, depression and guilt leave you confused and second-guessing whatever you are going through.
 When the depressive symptoms linger for quite an extended period, you might blame yourself for not doing enough to treat the disorder or consider yourself being responsible for your state.
 You might feel you’re only pretending and have no right to be depressed or compare yourself with others who have it worse, exacerbating the feeling of guilt.
 As depression precipitates other symptoms leading to social withdrawal, you are likely to blame yourself and feel guilty for not making your relationships work.